 Telemetry Radio: Rather than connecting the TRC to a dedicated line to communicate with the tone remote adaptor, telemetry radios can be used for communication.
-If connecting to a telemetry radio connect PL1 as
+If connecting to a telemetry radio connect PL1 as follows to the radio:

 PL1-3: PTT Output: Connect to the PTT of the radio.
 Jumpers JP210 1-2 and JP208 1-2 should be installed.